bokkypoobah/BokkyPooBahsTokenTeleportationServiceSmartContract/README.md

   * `sigV=0x1c` (last 2 hex chars of signature)
   * `sigR=0xb9195151b7cc53992814d0dc0f15be36f56a0f7e79d0a37f04f2cb4b30932016` (first 64 hex chars of signature)
   * `sigS=0x5abdd0eefb5017859e91c84f3225aec2e387daa384de496c71cea8b3e99ecf0c` (second 64 hex chars of signature)

+  (Note that the methods now use the signature instead of [v, r, s]).

   The token owner then provides the data `from`, `to`, `tokens`, `fee`, `sigV`, `sigR` and `sigS` plus the function signature and the token contract address to the service provider `0xa11a`